chrisjameschamp/DIY-Active-Pedal-Design/Design Files/Slider/README.md

 ⚠️ For nylon:
 Thoroughly dry your filament before printing.
 Even slightly damp nylon will print poorly, resulting in weak layer adhesion and rough surface quality.

-Due to the high wall/infill density, use a brim (10mm recommended) and possibly glue stick or other adhesion aid.
-I used both, and they were necessary to prevent warping.

 ## Hardware

 The hardware I used can mostly be sourced from [McMaster-Carr](https://www.mcmaster.com/).